 Sue: Not today we haven’t.

-Sue thinks she’s nailed the problem:
+Sue believes she’s nailed the problem.

-Colby escapes with his life, but he quickly turns on Grandma Tyler, calling her a “stupid old witch” and, even more cruelly, a “swede-bashing cretin”.
+Colby escapes with his life, but he quickly turns on Grandma Tyler, calling her a “stupid old witch” and even more cruelly, a “Swede-bashing cretin”.

 Sue: I bet it’s also the reason we use it to kill slugs.

 The Doctor tells Leela the story of how the Time Lords interfered with the Fendahl on the Fifth Planet.

 Sue: This is all very interesting, I’m sure, but it’s just another idea that’s being thrown into the pot at the last moment.
 I really don’t care any more.

 The Doctor believes Dr Fendelman was genetically prepared for this moment, although on the other hand, it could be a massive coincidence.